yermolim/ts-gantt/README.md

             <li>instant chart scale and display mode switching</li>
         </ul>
     </li>
+    <li>editing task dates and progress percentages by resizing the chart bars</li>
     <li>written completely in Typescript</li>
     <li>shadow DOM mode can be used to make sure it won't mess with your styling/layout</li>
     <li>light codebase: only one dependency (lightweight <a href="https://github.com/iamkun/dayjs">Day.js<a> is used to work with dates)</li>